threefoldtecharchive/rivine/extensions/authcointx/README.md

 The condition that defines who is authorized to do so can also only changed by the one(s) owning the current condition authorized to do this and the address authorization.

+> :warning: This extension also overwrites the standard Rivine `0x01` transaction controller,
+> and disabled `0x00` transactions by settings its transaction controller to `nil`.

 An initial condition is passed to the extensions which will be used as the authorized condition until it is changed.

 It is recommended to use a multisignature condition as the authorized mint condition.